-Surface pretreatment refers to the mechanical, chemical or electrochemical treatment of materials and their products before surface processing, so that the surface is purified, roughened or passivated for subsequent surface treatment, also known as surface preparation or surface adjustment.
+“Surface pretreatment” refers to the mechanical, chemical, or electrochemical treatment of materials and their products before they undergo surface processing.
+This process is done to purify, roughen, or passivate the surface, making it ready for subsequent surface treatment or adjustment.

-Metal surface pretreatment includes the following types:
+Metal surface pretreatment includes the following methods: